-On [Date], DISTRICT's Board of Directors, pursuant to Government Code C. section 65402 and Sonoma County Ordinance No. 5180, determined, by its Resolution No. [Number], that the acquisition of a conservation easement in the Property was consistent with the Sonoma County General Plan (specifically the Plan's Agricultural Resources and Open Space and Resource Conservation Elements) because [Give specific reasons for GP conformity - same as language in resolution].
-By that same resolution, the DISTRICT's Board of Directors determined that its funding of the Project is consistent with the voter-approved Expenditure Plan.
+D. On [Date], DISTRICT's Board of Directors, pursuant to Government Code section 65402 and Sonoma County Ordinance No. 5180, determined, by its Resolution No. [Number], that the acquisition of a conservation easement in the Property was consistent with the Sonoma County General Plan (specifically the Plan's Agricultural Resources and Open Space and Resource Conservation Elements) because [Give specific reasons for GP conformity - same language as resolution].
+By that same resolution, DISTRICT's Board of Directors determined that its funding of the Project is consistent with the voter-approved Expenditure Plan.